-Nasdaq OMX Group Inc. (NDAQ) will inform brokers today about the compensation process for firms that lost money in the initial public offering of Facebook Inc. (FB), according to a person with direct knowledge of the matter.
+Nasdaq OMX Group Inc. (NDAQ:US) will inform brokers today about the compensation process for firms that lost money in the initial public offering of Facebook Inc. (FB:US), according to a person with direct knowledge of the matter.

 The second-largest U.S. stock-exchange operator told member companies and market participants that it will brief them by the end of the day, according to the person, who asked not to be identified because the discussions are private.
 Nasdaq OMX planned to set aside about $13 million for reimbursements, pending Securities and Exchange Commission approval, Chief Executive Officer Robert Greifeld said on May 20.

 Joe Christinat, a Nasdaq spokesman, declined to comment.
 The Wall Street Journal reported earlier that Nasdaq OMX plans to brief brokers on Menlo Park, California-based Facebook.

 Nasdaq and Facebook ran into trouble on the morning of May 18 when computer systems used to set the opening price in the IPO were overwhelmed by order cancellations and updates.
 The stock has declined (FB:US) 32 percent from the $38 price set by underwriters in the $16 billion offering, the biggest ever by a technology company.
 Facebook fell 3.8 percent to $25.87 yesterday.

 Order updates and cancellations totaling 30 million shares were submitted into the opening auction as it was being repaired between 11:11 a.m. and 11:30 a.m.
 New York time on May 18, Greifeld said two days later.
 About half of them may involve “some level of dispute,” he said.
 Nasdaq has said the 30 million shares weren’t included in the IPO cross.